beef331/vsbf/README.md

 # vsbf
-A very simple binary format
+A very simple binary format.
+Practically a not invented here messagepack!

 ## Specification